mrfinnsmith/FrisConnections/README.md

 3. **Set up Supabase**
    - Create a new Supabase project
-   - Run the SQL schema from `docs/tech-spec.md` to create tables and functions
+   - Run the SQL schema to create tables and functions
    - Get your project URL and anon key from Settings > API

 4. **Configure environment variables**